navipartner/docs/content/en/docs/restaurant/reference/restaurant_card/index.md

 #### Restaurant configuration examples

 - **Fine-dining restaurant** - This is an à la carte restaurant in which payment is carried out after dining.
-It has more than one kitchen that prepares the food.
+It has more than one kitchen station that prepares the food.
 - **Burger place** - Payment is carried out as soon as the order is placed, before serving.
 It has one kitchen in the back area.
 - **Pizza place** - Payment is carried out as soon as the order is placed, before serving.
 The food is prepared in front of the customer.
 - **Take-away kiosk** - Payment is carried out as soon as the order is placed, with food being prepared in front of the customer.
 There's no seating arrangement.